unik-name/docs.unikname.network/README.md

-# UNS Network Player Hub
+# <uns>uns.network</uns> Player Hub

-**Universal-Name-System (UNS)** IDs rooted in the blockchain,
-to protect the user's privacy and to secure connections
+<uns>uns.network</uns> is the blockchain and the protocol dedicated for sovereign IDs.

 <p align="center">
     <img src="uns-banner.png" />
 </p>

-> Official guides and documentation for the UNS blockchain network and protocol, powered by VuePress.
+> Official guides and documentation for the <uns>uns.network</uns> blockchain and protocol, powered by VuePress.

 ## Development